Tableau charts: Area chart

 The series, Tableau charts has always focused on one thing, helping Tableau users learn how to create different charts and graphs hence equipping them with different techniques of telling each data story.

-Tableau area chart is one of the simplest chart to build in Tableau.
-In this post our goal is to present Product Segment performance in Sales for different Months of the Year using a simple area chart.
+Tableau area chart is one of the simplest charts to build in Tableau.
+In this post the goal is to present Product Segment by Sales for different Months of the Year using a simple area chart.

 Lets build our chart.